platformsh/platformsh-docs/sites/upsun/src/projects/region-migration.md

 ## Why migrate between regions

-- Different data centers are located in different geographic areas.
+*   Different data centers are located in different geographic areas.
     You may want your site close to your users for improved performance.
-- You may want to move to a region with a lower [environmental impact](../development/regions.md#environmental-impact).
+*   You may want to move to a region with a lower [environmental impact](../development/regions.md#environmental-impact).

 ## 1. Plan the migration

 Before starting the migration process, you need to plan for it:

-- Plan a time frame in which to handle the migration.
+*   Plan a time frame in which to handle the migration.
     Your code shouldn't change during this time to ensure all changes are copied to the new project.
     Prepare for a brief site outage when you migrate, just as with a relaunch of a site.
-- Set your DNS Time-to-Live as low as possible.
+*   Set your DNS Time-to-Live as low as possible.
     This ensures the switch to the new site propagates as quickly as possible.

 ## 2. Create a new project

-In the target region, [create a new project from scratch]({{% create-project-link scratch=true %}}).
+In the target region, \[create a new project from scratch]\({{% create-project-link scratch=true %}}).

 If you plan to test for long, start with the least amount of resources on the project and then upsize it before switching the DNS.